GoPlugin/plugin-deployment/README.md

       # 			IMPORTANT MESSAGE                                    #
       ################################################################################
       # Make sure you have the below mentioned 2  files are available and populated  #
       # as given below.
-Then start 'pm2 start 2_nodeStartPM2.bash' script to run your  #
+Then start 'pm2 2_nodeStartPM2.bash start' script to run your#
       # node in the background.
 To view your node log use 'pm2 logs 0'.              #
       #                                                                              #
       # File 1: password.txt => contains your keystore password                      #